National Health Service (England): NHS dentistry

 The position of dentistry within the NHS has been contested frequently.
 At the inception of the NHS, three branches of dental service were established: local health authority dental service; general practitioner service; and hospital dental service.
 Dental treatment was initially free at the point of use; however charges were introduced in 1951 for dentures – leading to the resignation of the architect of the NHS and Minister for Labour, Aneurin Bevan in March 1951 – and in 1952 for other treatments.

-Dentists are private contractors to the NHS, which means practitioners must purchase and maintain the practice premises, equip the surgery, and hire staff in order to provide an NHS dental service.
+Dentists are private contractors to the NHS, which means practitioners must purchase and maintain the practice premises, equip the surgery, and hire staff to provide an NHS dental service.
 The contract between the NHS and dentists determines what work is provided for under the NHS, payments to dentists, and charges to patients.
-The contract is regularly revised – in 2003, the Government announced major changes to NHS dentistry, giving Primary Care Trusts (PCTs) responsibility for commissioning NHS dental services in response to local needs, and using NHS contracts to influence where dental practices were located, and in 2006 a new contract was introduced following Department of Health recommendations on how to cash limit NHS primary care dentistry.
-Professional bodies such as the British Dental Association have complained that the 2006 contract changes introduced a remuneration system which fails to incentivise disease prevention, leading to declining patient outcomes, and that radical reform was needed.
+The contract is regularly revised – in 2003, the Government announced major changes to NHS dentistry, giving primary care trusts (PCTs) responsibility for commissioning NHS dental services in response to local needs, and using NHS contracts to influence where dental practices were located, and in 2006 a new contract was introduced following Department of Health recommendations on how to cash limit NHS primary care dentistry.
+Professional bodies such as the British Dental Association have complained that the 2006 contract changes introduced a remuneration system which fails to incentivize disease prevention, leading to declining patient outcomes and that radical reform was needed.

-NHS dentistry charges As of April 2017 were: £20.60 for an examination; £56.30 for a filling or extraction; and £244.30 for more complex procedures such as crowns, dentures or bridges.
+NHS dentistry charges As of April 2017 were: £20.60 for an examination; £56.30 for a filling or extraction; and £244.30 for more complex procedures such as crowns, dentures, or bridges.
 As of 2007, less than half of dentists' income came from treating patients under NHS coverage; about 52% of dentists' income was from treating private patients.

 NHS Optical Services

-From 1 April 2007 the NHS Sight Test Fee (in England) was £19.32, and there were 13.1 million NHS sight tests carried out in the UK.
+From 1 April 2024, the NHS Sight Test Fee (in England) was £23.53, and there were 13.1 million NHS sight tests carried out in the UK.

 For those who qualify through need, the sight test is free, and a voucher system is employed to pay for or reduce the cost of lenses.
 There is a free spectacles frame and most opticians keep a selection of low-cost items.
 For those who already receive certain means-tested benefits, or who otherwise qualify, participating opticians use tables to find the amount of the subsidy.